-“We have to give the customer a reason to try something new,” O’Connor said, noting that since Nissan is relatively new in the segment, it to make a bold move with the warranty upgrade.
-Nissan only entered the light commercial truck business in the United States in 2011, offering full-sized NV 1500, 2500 and 3500 vans.
+O’Connor remarked that the customer needs a reason to try something new.
+He noted that since Nissan is relatively new in the segment, it to make a bold move with the warranty upgrade.
+The Japanese carmaker only entered the light commercial truck business in the United States in 2011, offering full-sized Nissan NV 1500, 2500 and 3500 vans.

 Its entrance to the US market, however, was received with a lukewarm welcome; despite designing the NV to specifically address a list of complaints raised by owners of Ford, Chevrolet and Dodge commercial vans, including seating comfort and engine noise.